RECENT ACCOMPLISHMENTS BY OUR MEMBERS:

 ACCOMPLISHMENTS BY OUR MEMBERS:

 An edited volume, by Kate Burrows, Medical Technology and the Social: How Medical Technology is Impacting Social Relations, Institutions, and Beliefs about What is Normal" is ready for pre-order!
 This edited volume includes the work of 9 scholars from across the globe and covers medical technology ranging from the use of fax machines in hospitals to bluetooth enabled smartpills.
-Contact us for a discount code worth 30%.
-Find the book at
+Find the book at:

 https://rowman.com/ISBN/9781666940947/Medical-Technology-and-the-Social-How-Medical-Technology-Is-Impacting-Social-Relations-Institutions-and-Beliefs-about-What-Is-Normal